 Parents are typically responsible for any dependent children they may have and may be required to financially support them until the child turns 18 or longer.
 Child support is calculated using the Child Support Guidelines and the child support tables.
-Factors that are typically considered to determine child support include clothing, groceries and school supplies.
+Factors typically considered to determine child support include clothing, groceries, and school supplies.
 The gross annual income of the payor parent and the number of dependent children they have to support are used to determine child support.

 The best interests of the child are paramount in any family law case.
 Ontario’s Children’s Aid Society is an independent organization providing child protection services.
 In most cases, families work together with the CAS to ensure the safety and well-being of their children.
 However, this process can be pretty stressful because for CAS to function correctly, the parent’s ability to take care of and meet the child’s basic needs is questioned.